 This goes along with the one above but with an outside focus.
 I think it is safe to say every program goes outside at least once a day.
 What do you do outside?
 Do you have a jungle gym set up?
 Swings?
 Slides?
 Why do we fill the insides with toys but leave the outside bare?

 The outside environment is an extension of the inside one.
 Why don’t we fill it with materials that encourage free play, provoke their curiosity, and make children work?
 Grass and open spaces are great, but what are children going to do with it?
 Run.
 And then what?
 Let’s view outside time as a time for children to explore in nature, create, and engage with peers and adults.

 Here’s what gets me and Little Miss Early Years says it best, “Children have been taking risks from the moment they are born.
-They are natural risk takers as they learn to roll, learn to crawl, and learn to walk.
-Talking risks is nothing new for children.
-The risk of a scrapped knee or bruised elbow is far outweighed by the learning outcomes of taking risks.”
-We encourage risks the first year of life and then stop.
+They are natural risk-takers as they learn to roll, learn to crawl and learn to walk.
+Taking risks is nothing new for children.
+The risk of a scraped knee or bruised elbow is far outweighed by the learning outcomes of taking risks.”
+We encourage risks in the first year of life and then stop.

 What message are we sending children when the first year or so of their life we are encouraging these risks?
 Cheering when they roll over, crawl, and walk.
 That’s when it stops.
 Why don’t we cheer when children climb up onto something?
 Yes, they could fall and get hurt, but did they?
 Why don’t we cheer when they want to carry a heavy bucket?
 Or ask to pour milk, water, and juice?
 If they are never able to practice, they won’t be very successful.